 Students and other members of the WGU community are provided a copy of this code which summarizes the behaviors and dispositions expected of students in WGU teacher education programs.
 Students are made aware that egregious or repeated violations of this code may constitute grounds for separation from the WGU Teachers College.
 This code is published in the WGU Student Handbook, teacher education documents and is reinforced throughout the program.

-In keeping with the WGU Teachers College vision and mission, students and graduates of WGU’s teacher education programs are expected to demonstrate the professional dispositions and ethical behaviors required in the field of teacher education.
+Students and graduates of WGU’s teacher education programs are expected to demonstrate the professional dispositions and ethical behaviors required in the field of teacher education.
 Significant and unresolved concerns could result in a student being denied program admission, denied participation in demonstration teaching or field experiences, or denied continuance in their teachers college program.

 Students are expected to demonstrate the following professional dispositions appropriate to the field of teacher education: